PowerDNS/pdns/pdns/README-dnsdist.md

 ```

 By default, the availability of a downstream server is checked by regularly
-sending an A query for "a.root-servers.net.".
+sending an A query for `a.root-servers.net.`.
 A different query type and target
 can be specified by passing, respectively, the `checkType` and `checkName`
 parameters to `newServer`.
 The default behavior is to consider any valid response
-with a RCODE different from ServFail as valid.
+with an RCODE different from ServFail as valid.
 If the `mustResolve` parameter
 of `newServer` is set to true, a response will only be considered valid if
 its RCODE differs from NXDomain, ServFail and Refused.
 The number of health check failures before a server is considered down is
-configurable via the`maxCheckFailures` parameter, defaulting to 1.
+configurable via the `maxCheckFailures` parameter, defaulting to 1.
 The `CD` flag can be set on the query by setting `setCD` to true.

 ```